NoroffFEU/development-platforms/src/content/docs/devtools/GraphQL/GraphQL-case-study.md

 In the core of GraphQL's design philosophy lies the principle of a "single endpoint".
 This concept is crucial for understanding how GraphQL simplifies interactions between clients and servers compared to traditional API approaches.
 By employing a single endpoint for all data transfers and manipulations, GraphQL offers a more powerful and flexible solution for web and app developers.

 **What is Single Endpoint?**
-A "single endpoint" refers to the practice where all communication between the client and the server—no matter the query, mutation, or subscription—goes through a single URL.
+A "single endpoint" refers to the practice where all communication between the client and the server, no matter the query, mutation, or subscription goes through a single URL.
 This stands in contrast to REST-based APIs, where different endpoints represent different data resources or operations.

 **How Does it Work?**
 When a client wants to fetch or manipulate data, it sends an HTTP request (usually a POST request) to the GraphQL server's endpoint.
 This request contains a specific query or mutation which describes exactly what data the client wants to fetch or what operation to be executed.
 The server analyzes the request, executes necessary operations, and returns the data in a format specified by the request.